Barnard College: Founding

-For its first 229 years Columbia College of Columbia University admitted only men for undergraduate study.
-Barnard College was founded in 1889 as a response to Columbia's refusal to admit women into its institution.
+From its founding in 1754 until the mid-1980s, Columbia College of Columbia University admitted only men for undergraduate study.
+Barnard College was founded in 1889 as a response to Columbia's refusal to admit women.
+Classes took place in a rented brownstone at 343 Madison Avenue, where a faculty of six offered instruction to 36 students.

-The college was named after Frederick Augustus Porter Barnard, a deaf American educator and mathematician who served as the 10th president of Columbia from 1864 to 1889.
-He advocated for equal educational privileges for men and women, preferably in a coeducational setting, and began proposing in 1879 that Columbia admit women.

-Columbia's Board of Trustees repeatedly rejected Barnard's suggestion, but in 1883 agreed to create a detailed syllabus of study for women.
-While they could not attend Columbia classes, those who passed examinations based on the syllabus would receive a degree.
-The first such woman graduate received her bachelor's degree in 1887.
+The college was named after Frederick Augustus Porter Barnard, a deaf American educator and mathematician who later served as Columbia's president for over twenty years.
+He advocated for coeducational settings and proposed in 1879 that Columbia admit women.
+Columbia's Board of Trustees repeatedly rejected Barnard's suggestion, but in 1883 agreed to create a syllabus that would allow the college's students to receive degrees.
+The first such graduate received her bachelor's degree in 1887.
 A former student of the program, Annie Meyer, and other prominent New York women persuaded the board in 1889 to create a women's college connected to Columbia.

-Men and women were evenly represented among the founding Trustees of Barnard College.
-The males were Rev. Dr. Arthur Brooks (chair of the board), Silas B. Brownell, Frederick R. Coudert, Noah Davis, George Hoadley, Hamilton W. Mabie, George Arthur Plimpton, Jacob Schiff, Francis Lynde Stetson, Henry Van Dyke, and Everett P. Wheeler.
-The founding female trustees of Barnard College were Augusta Arnold (née Foote), Helen Dawes Brown, Virginia Brownwell (née Swinburne), Caroline Sterling Choate, Annie Nathan Meyer, Laura Rockefeller, Clara C. Stranahan (née Harrison), Henrietta E. Talcott (née Francis), Ella Weed, Alice Williams, and Frances Fisher Wood.

-Barnard College's original 1889 home was a rented brownstone at 343 Madison Avenue, where a faculty of six offered instruction to 14 students in the School of Arts, as well as to 22 "specials", who lacked the entrance requirements in Greek and so enrolled in science.
+Men and women were evenly represented among the founding trustees of Barnard College.